gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 In an [Apache Spark](https://spark.apache.org/) Dataset sometimes you *must* carry around a Java Class that is impossible to serialize (eg: a Proto Object) or that you can't simply modify (eg: it is part of an external package).
 You might have tried the Kryo serializer, but with no luck.
+There are actually 2 solutiosn to this:

-What will help you now is actually the good old Java Serialization, with a little twist!
+* the good old Java Serialization, with a little twist, and
+* an Apache Spark user defined type.

 ## Our Problem class